redux-utilities/redux-actions/docs/introduction/BeginnerTutorial.md

 }, defaultState);
 ```

 We have finally used all of the tools that `redux-actions` has to offer.
 Concluding our [vanilla tutorial](https://www.webpackbin.com/bins/-KntJIfbsxVzsD98UEWF).
 This doesn't mean you don't have more to learn though.
-Much more can be accomplished using these tools in many ways, just head on over to the [API Reference](../api) to learn even more.
+Much more can be accomplished using these tools in many ways, just head on over to the [API Reference](../api) to begin exploring what else `redux-actions` can do for you.